Call Us - 02 9415 2777

 A detailed treatment plan is then provided to you detailing the costs and appointments needed for your procedure.

 On the day of your implant surgery, we will uncover the gum to insert the implant under the jaw bone, usually under local anaesthetic or intravenous sedation if preferred.
 This procedure will take approximately 1 to 2 hours depending on the number of implants to be placed.
 Once in place, the implant is left to heal and integrate into the bone for 3-6 months.
 If necessary, a temporary crown can be fitted for this interim period.

 Once the laboratory completes the final restoration, this is secured into the implant abutment, giving you a natural looking and comfortable smile.

-The next step is calculating costs.
-Our professional implant specialists will work with you to assess the costs and then suggest a detailed treatment plan devised throughout the consultation process in addition to an appointment plan.
+During the consultation, our dental specialists will work with you to assess the costs and then suggest a detailed treatment plan devised throughout the consultation process in addition to an appointment plan.

 The length of the procedure will vary based on how many dental implants you need and may take up to two hours.
 After surgery, the implant will slowly acclimate and will take anywhere from 3 to 6 months to fuse with the bone.
 If required, we can add a temporary crown over the top so that you feel more comfortable while it heals.